Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -Recurrent pregnancy loss or multiple miscarriages

--Preterm birth due to spontaneous preterm labor or the spontaneous breaking of her water too early (PPROM)
+-Preterm birth due to spontaneous preterm labor or the spontaneous breaking of water too early (PPROM)

 -History of shortened cervix or prior need for a cerclage (surgical stitch placed to strengthen the cervix and sew it closed)